lyleresnick/FlutterCleanTodo/README.md

 No attempt has been made to make the scenes aesthetically pleasing - its all about the code.

+The app UI displays iOS native controls on an iOS Device and Android native controls on an Android Device.
+This was done to explore the possibility of having native controls with one code set.
+It is more likely that you or your designer will choose a brand specific UI that will look the same on both devices.
+This is commonly done in commercial apps.

+TODO: introduce output transform from Presenter to PresenterProvider so StreamBuilder can be used to build partial Scenes (this is an optimization for views)

 ## Demo Modes

 The demo has two modes: *test* and *db*. `test` mode uses an in-memory datastore. `db` mode uses a database!
 You can flip between the two modes by changing the value of the `gatewayImplementation`  in the `EntityGatewayFactory` .